Lukas-Turcik/py-Learning-Tracker/README.md

 ## Where do I get my learning topics from?
-- On running 'main.py', the app assumes Today as your learning day and reads the 'learning_topics.csv' file that expects the following content:<br>
+- On running `main.py` with Python, the app assumes Today as your learning day and reads the 'learning_topics.csv' file that expects the following content:<br>
   <img src="Screenshots/learning_topics.png" alt="App Screenshot" width="200">

 - Only the topics with 'ACTIVE = Y' will be loaded.
 This lets you disable the topic after you finished learning it.